arindal1/email-spam-detector/README.md

 # E-Mail/SMS Spam Classifier

-Welcome to the **SMS Spam Detection project**!
-This project aims to build a machine learning model to classify SMS messages as either *"spam"* or *"ham"* (non-spam).
+Welcome to the **Mail/SMS Spam Detection project**!
+This project aims to build a machine learning model to classify Mail and SMS messages as either *"spam"* or *"ham"* (non-spam).
 We use a dataset containing labeled messages for training and evaluation.

 ## Project Overview 🔍